shurru/Data-Scientist-Interview-Prep/README.md

-# Coding Prep
+# Preparing for Data Science Interviews

-I interviewed with 10 different companies for a Data Scientist role.
+I have interviewed with several different companies for a Data Scientist role.
 Simulations were some of the most common interview based questions I've encountered while interviewing for Data Scientist roles

 A lot of these interviews required the use of numpy and random to simulate distributions, as well as calculate probabilities.
 Some also required the development of simple classifiers using only 1 variable.